► It's an all new Fiat 500!

 ► Claimed 200-mile range is ahead of rivals

-Fiat has joined the EV city car race with a new battery-only version of the 500.
-According to Fiat, it’s the company’s first electric car, and although it’s blessed with similar styling to what has come before, the third-generation 500 is described as a clean-sheet car – more that can be said for the Mini Electric it’s up against.
+According to Fiat, it’s the company’s first electric car, and although it’s blessed with similar styling to what has come before, the third-generation 500 is described as a clean-sheet car – more than can be said for the Mini Electric it’s up against.

 It joins the recently-launched mild-hybrid 500 in bringing Italy’s favourite small car on sale today fully up-to date.
 As well as becoming a fully-fledged EV in its own right, the 500 Electric is said to be the first open-topped four-seater EV on sale today.